dragon-fire-fly/organisation_app_frontend/TESTING.md

 ![too many db connections](documentation/testing/too-many-db-connections.png)

-Some formatting issues remain, for example when an extremely long word/sentence is used as an event name, it stretches the "upcoming events" panel and the date spills out of the box.
+Some formatting issues remain, for example when an extremely long word/sentence is used as an event name, it stretches the "upcoming events" panel and the date spills out of the box at certain screen sizes.

 ![formatting issues](documentation/testing/sidepanel-formatting-issue.png)